BERT Goes Shopping: Comparing Distributional Models for Product Representations: Introduction

 In \textit{this} work, we explore the adaptation of~\textit{BERT}-like architectures to eCommerce: through extensive experimentation on downstream tasks and empirical benchmarks on typical digital retailers, we discuss advantages and disadvantages of contextualized embeddings when compared to traditional~\textit{prod2vec}.
 We summarize our main contributions as follows:

-\begin{enumerate} \item We propose and implement a BERT-based contextualized product embeddings model (hence,~\textbf{ProdBERT}), which can be trained with online shopper behavioral data and produce product embeddings to be leveraged by downstream tasks.
+\begin{enumerate} \item we propose and implement a BERT-based contextualized product embeddings model (hence,~\textbf{Prod2BERT}), which can be trained with online shopper behavioral data and produce product embeddings to be leveraged by downstream tasks;